 RABIES SHOTS AFTER DOG BITE – MN LAWYERS

 Do you need to get a rabies shot after being bit by a dog?
-It really depends on whether the dog already had its shots, or if the dog can be quarantined for the required amount of time to see if it has rabies.
+It really depends on whether the dog is current on its shots, or if the dog can be quarantined for the required amount of time to rule out rabies.

 Our attorneys have represented hundreds of people in Minnesota who have been bit by a dog or attacked and injured.
-Most frequently, the main concern are the scars from the dog bite or injury from the dog attack.
-However, we have also had many cases where a significant part of our client’s case came from the need to get expensive rabies shots after being bitten by a dog.
-This most frequently comes up when the dog owner can’t show proof that the dog had its own rabies shots and the doctors don’t want to take a chance of further injury to the victim.
+Most frequently, the main concern is the scars from the dog bite.
+However, we have also had cases where a significant part of our client’s dog bite case came from the need to get expensive rabies shots.
+This most frequently comes up when the dog owner can’t show proof that the dog had its own rabies shots.
+The doctors then don’t want to take a chance of further injury to the victim.
 Rabies shots are expensive and painful.

 The total cost of this set of rabies shots was just under $12,000.
 In addition, our client missed two days of work because of the dog bite and treatment.
-Fortunately, the dog owner had homeowners insurance to cover the incident, and our lawyers were able to get our client full compensation for the medical bills, lost wages, and pain and suffering caused by the dog bite.
-There was no permanent scarring from the dog attack in this case, but our client was entitled to get his medical bills reimbursed and other compensation.
+Fortunately, the dog owner had homeowners insurance to cover the incident, and our lawyers were able to get our client full compensation.
+This included the medical bills, lost wages, and pain and suffering caused by the dog bite.
+Fortunately, there was no permanent scarring from the dog attack in this case.
+However, our client was still entitled to get his medical bills reimbursed and other compensation.

 If you have been bitten by a dog in MN and would like to discuss your legal rights, please call us and speak with a lawyer for a free consultation.